 30 Mar LLCs Are Not the Only Business Entity

-The problem is that way too many new investors attend this week only Guru workshops.
-At the workshop the Guru’s team will attempt to sell you a five or ten thousand dollar LLC “starter package”.
-Yes the correct term is team.
+The problem is that way too many new investors attend one of those this week only Guru workshops.
+At the workshop the Guru’s “TEAM” will attempt to sell you a $5,000 or $10,000 LLC “starter package”.
+Yes the correct term is “TEAM”.
 This is because most of the time the Guru phones it in or sends a video.
 The almost never show up at the recruiting and sales event being held.
-They sold their overpriced LLC starter package using fear based marketing tactics.
-They sold it as the only way you can defend your property and protect your assets against an attempt to seize them in court.
+The “TEAM” sells their overpriced LLC starter package using fear based marketing tactics.
+They preach it as the only way you can defend your property and protect your assets against an attempt to seize them in court.

 What happens before a Lawsuit

 First the plaintiff attorney looks up the address where the incident occurred at the county court house.
 They will use this information to figure out who to file a lawsuit or threatening letter to.

 Next a smart plaintiff attorney will do their research about your business entity before jumping in head first.
 In Illinois they will go the the Secretary of State’s website and look up your LLC.
 On the site they will find the name and mailing address of the Registered Agent.

 A stand alone land trust defeats this at step one.
 Now there are other steps that can be taken by any plaintiff attorney, They might realize that a land trust could indicate a savvy investor.
 This might lead them to search for more properties.
 There is no one size fits all magic pill.

 If you were conned into opening a series LLC the plaintiff’s attorney will determine how many LLCs make up the series.
 This gives them a rough idea of how many properties you own.
 Fifteen (15) buckets in the series equals a minimum of fifteen (15) properties to go after.
 Why would anyone in their right mind make it that simple to get taken to court.